mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 system, getting as close to the colony as it dares, taking detailed scans and leaving.
 Within a few months, if the colony is not heavily armed, a small fleet will arrive.
-The freighters will carry collapsible fuel tanks with enough spare fuel for the entire fleet, so it can jump away without refuelling in the colony’s system.
+The freighters will carry collapsible fuel tanks with enough spare fuel for the entire fleet, so it can jump away without refuelling in the colony's system.
 The transports will attempt to force their way into the colony and disgorge troops, who will seize the highest value cargoes they can quickly identify.
 The troops will not be needlessly destructive, mostly ignoring anyone